TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-3.md

 ## Security Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
-It is important to understand that this represents a request to perform a transaction, and requires all parties to verify all information in it to safely authorize and settle a transaction.
-It is the responsibility of the agents to verify this information, even post settlement.
+It is essential to understand that this represents a request to perform a transaction, and requires all parties to verify all information in it to authorize and settle a transaction safely.
+The agents are responsible for confirming this information, even post-settlement.

 ## Privacy Considerations
 <!--Please add an explicit list of intra-actor assumptions and known risk factors if applicable.
 Any normative definition of an interface requires these to be implementable; assumptions and risks should be at both individual interaction/use-case scale and systemically, should the interface specified gain ecosystem-namespace adoption. -->
 This message can contain PII about end-users.
-It is very important that agents understand the privacy duties they have under national law to safeguard their customers PII.
-It is recommended as part of a [TAIP-4] authorization flow that a data privacy evaluation is made on each agent before sharing PII with them.
+Agents must understand their privacy duties under national law to safeguard their customers' PII.
+As part of a [TAIP-4] authorization flow, agents SHOULD evaluate the data privacy of any other agent before sharing PII with them.

-It is recommended that end-user PII is minimized in this particular message, but can be encrypted to specific trusted parties or agents separately.
+Agents SHOULD minimize the use of end-user PII in this message, but it can be encrypted to specific trusted parties or agents separately.
 See [TAIP-8] for more.

 ## References
 <!--Links to external resources that help understanding the TAIP better.
 This can e.g. be links to existing implementations.
 See CONTRIBUTING.md#style-guide . -->